Paul Hughes Fine Arts

 • (View a larger image of thumbnail 4 ) Thumbnail of additional image

-Chancay textiles are extraordinarily varied and are almost without exception executed in a virtuoso manner.
-From gauzes and openwork embroidery to painted plain weave and tapestry, the most challenging avenues...
+Chancay textiles are extraordinarily varied and, almost without exception, executed with remarkable virtuosity.
+From gauzes and openwork embroidery to painted plain weave and tapestry, the weavers explored some of the...

 Read more

-Chancay textiles are extraordinarily varied and are almost without exception executed in a virtuoso manner.
-From gauzes and openwork embroidery to painted plain weave and tapestry, the most challenging avenues were explored.
-Openwork, ultimately derived from the ancient coastal fishing tradition of net making, reached new heights of lacy intricacy.
-On most gauze and openwork cloths, only the weaver could see the motifs during their creation because the threads pulled together when not under the tension of the loom.
-Hence, when the weaver removed the finished textile from the loom, its designs became illegible, especially if the piece was folded as in headcloths for women.
-This exemplifies the Andean values placed on essence over appearance.
+Chancay textiles are extraordinarily varied and, almost without exception, executed with remarkable virtuosity.
+From gauzes and openwork embroidery to painted plain weave and tapestry, the weavers explored some of the most technically demanding techniques.
+Openwork, which ultimately derives from the ancient coastal fishing tradition of net-making, reached new heights of lacy intricacy.
+On most gauze and openwork cloths, only the weaver could see the motifs during their creation, as the threads pulled together when not under the tension of the loom.
+As a result, once the textile was removed from the loom, its designs often became illegible—especially when the piece was folded, as in women’s headcloths.
+This characteristic reflects the Andean value placed on essence over appearance.

 Close full details